 - 1 tablespoon water Add to list

 - 1 sheet frozen puff pastry Add to list

 - 1 teaspoon arrowroot powder Add to list

-- 1/2 cup each raspberries, blueberries and blackberries Add to list
+- 1/2 cup each raspberries, blueberries and blackberries, plus additional for garnish Add to list

 Cut the vanilla bean in half lengthwise and scrape out the sticky seeds.
 Stir the seed paste into the sugar.

 In a small bowl, beat the egg well with the water, and set aside (This is called an “egg wash” and is used in most pastry baking, not only to act as a sealing “glue” but also to glaze the top during baking and give a glossy finish to the dish).